iric-soft/km/km/tools/README.rst

 * Min_coverage: Min k-mer count of all k-mers in the path
 * Start_offset: Starting position of sequences.
 Usefull for cluster quantification method (see Info column).
 * Sequence: Sequence of the mutated path
-* Reference_ratio: Estimated ratio of the target allele
 * Reference_expression: Estimated expression level for the target
 * Reference_sequence: Target sequence used
 * Info: Supplementary information regarding the quantification method.